 A bloom formula houseplant fertilizer or a half strength water soluble formula, such as 20-20-20 or 20-10-20, makes an ideal fertilizer for Christmas cactus.
 Feed monthly during regular watering from late winter to late summer.
 Alternately, you can choose a time release balanced plant food or one just slightly higher in phosphorus once per month in mid to late summer to enhance flowering.

-On alternate weeks, fertilize monthly with one teaspoon per gallon water of Epsom salts.
+On alternate weeks, fertilize monthly with one teaspoon per gallon (5 mL. per approx 4 l.) of water of Epsom salts.
 This routine will fulfill all the Christmas cactus fertilizer requirements, including the high magnesium needs of this epiphyte.
 Stop fertilizing in late summer or flower production may suffer.
 There is no need to fertilize in winter, as the plant is not actively growing.

 Follow the application rates carefully on any formula to reduce the chance of salt build up in soil.
 If you are concerned about heavy salts, set the plant in the shower and drench the soil to release any stored salt.
 Allow the pot to drain freely and the planting medium to dry out before watering anew.

 General Care for Christmas Cactus